 While some parents prefer a conceptual math program’s more flexible and creative approach to problem solving, where multiple approaches are often explored, a systematic and procedural approach to math can give students a consistent set of tools they can fall back on and use to figure out and answer math problems more easily.

-and can be particularly beneficial to students who are more results-oriented in math or have a hard time grasping math concepts and putting them into action.
+It can also be particularly beneficial to students who are more results-oriented in math or have a hard time grasping math concepts and putting them into action.

 To help students get their heads around all these procedures and to help them become better at using them properly and accurately, Abeka involves quite a bit of memorizing facts, doing drills and getting a lot of practice doing computational math exercises.